 The LMP is applicable to all project workers, whether full-time, part-time, or temporary.
-This section describes the project's labour requirements based on available information.
+This section describes the project's Labor requirements based on available information.

 Project workers as it relates to the applicability of EES2 refers to workers who will be employed or engaged under the project, whether full-time, part-time, temporary, seasonal, and migrant workers.
 The main type of workers anticipated to work under this project is contracted workers, as reflected in Table 1 below.
-The Project will hire the following types of workers as defined in the ESS2es (LMP):
+The Project will hire the following types of workers as defined in the ESS2:

 - a) Direct Workers (15).
 The project will employ "Direct Workers."
-These are "People employed or engaged directly by the Borrower (including the project proponent and the project implementing agencies) to work specifically in relation to the project".
-For example, local and/or international recruited consultants contracted by the Government implementing agency to provide techncial advice.
-All requirements of ESS2 apply and application is a Borrower responsibility - b) Contracted Workers.
-(TBD) The project will also employ "Contracted Workers" the number has yet to be determined but it wil not be significant given the scale of works.
-These are people employed or engaged through third parties to perform work related to core functions of the project."
-For example, employess working for a construction company hired to undertake civil works.
+These are "people employed or engaged directly by the Borrower to work specifically in relation to the project".
+For example, local and/or international recruited consultants contracted by the Government implementing agency to provide technical advice.
+All requirements of ESS2 apply and application is a Borrower responsibility. - b) Contracted Workers.
+The project will also employ "Contracted Workers" the number has yet to be determined but it will not be significant given the scale of works.
+These are "people employed or engaged through third parties to perform work related to core functions of the project."
+For example, employees working for a construction company hired to undertake civil works.
 All requirements of ESS2 apply and the Borrower is responsible for enforcing them by including them in the terms of contracts, along with remedies for non-compliance. - c) Community workers (10).
 The project will apply participatory approaches to planning and implementing community approaches to the management of biodiversity and coastal management planning and pilot activities.
 As a result, the project anticipates persons to be employed or engaged in providing community labor for small civil works.
-As well the CSOs and other groups will also provide volunteers who typically support NGOs and community groups.
+Civil Society Organizations (CSOs) and other groups will also provide volunteers1.
 Requirements include a labor management procedure, occupational health and safety working conditions, and avoiding child, forced labor and trafficking.
-Given the small scope of civil works and high community involvment in the pilots these risks are very low.
-Guidelines for Voluntay labour contributions are in Annex 2 and will be included in the ESMF to ensure that community labor and other contributions are free, of coercion and truly voluntary as per per ESS2..
+Given the small scope of civil works and high community involvement in the pilots these risks are very low2. - d) Government workers (16).
+A number of Government Workers will be assigned to work on the project in the PIU and/or project management unit.
+These are persons employed on a regular basis by the government, often considered civil servants and will retain their positions and terms of employment.
+The application of ESS2 is limited to paragraphs 17-20 (Protecting the work force- the child labor and forced labor) and paragraphs 24-30 (Occupational health and

 &lt;sup>1 The World Bank Environment and Social framework, ESS2.
 "Work is on a voluntary basis when it is done with the free and informed consent of a worker.
-Such consent must exist through out the employment relationship and the worker must have the possibility to revoke freely given consent.
+Such consent must exist throughout the employment relationship and the worker must have the possibility to revoke freely given consent.
 In particular there can be no "voluntary offer" under threat or other circumstances of restriction of deceit.
-To assess the authenticity of a free and informed consent, it is necessary to ensure that no external constraint or indirect coercion has been carried out, either by an act of the authorities or by an employer's practice.
+To assess the authenticity of a free and informed consent, it isnecessary to ensure that no external constraint or indirect coercion has been carried out, either by an act of the authorities or by an employer's practice.
 P. 34, Footnote 14.

-&lt;sup>2 See the World Bank Environment and Social framework, ESS2.
+&lt;sup>2 See the World Bank Environment and Social framework, ESS2 safety requirements).